Use Advanced search for multiple words and phrases

 Why quality matters

-A message to one of the biodiesel discussion groups told how someone had made some biodiesel by shaking the ingredients up a few times in a plastic bottle and put it straight into his tank: "...
+A message to one of the biodiesel discussion groups told how someone had made some biodiesel by shaking the ingredients up a few times in a plastic bottle, let it settle and put it straight into his tank: "...
 I've had dozens of trouble-free miles!" he enthused.

 Here's what the